 - Open your presentation and select the shape that you want to format.

-- Within the Drawing Tools Format tab, click the Shape Fill button shown highlighted in red within Figure 3.
+- Within the Drawing Tools Format tab, click the right-side portion of the Shape Fill button shown highlighted in red within Figure 3.
 This brings up the Shape Fill drop-down gallery, as shown in Figure 3.
 From the Shape Fill drop-down gallery, choose Texture to bring up the Texture sub-gallery, see Figure 3 again.

 Figure 3: Texture sub-gallery